dgp1130/HydroActive/README.md

 HydroActive is a experimental component library for hydrating web components and adding interactivity to pre-rendered HTML.

+Check out the [YouTube video](https://www.youtube.com/watch?v=zL0TzFY6aj0) for an in-depth discussion and demo of HydroActive's features.

 ## Premise

 Most server-side rendering / static site generation solutions bind the client and